 These pumpkins require minimal sewing skills and are great for using scrap fabric and trim.
 This tutorial shares all the steps and includes ideas for decorating and building your own stacked pumpkin topiary.

-- Fabric (sizes vary) - you can make each of your pumpkins out of different material, or use the same fabric for all.
-I used scraps of upholstery fabric, but you can use any material of your choice.
+- Fabric (sizes vary): You can make each of your pumpkins out of different material, or use the same fabric for all.
+I painted some of my fabric with acrylic paint, but this is optional.

 - Sewing needle and thread that coordinates with your fabric

 - Assorted trim and decorations of your choice to finish your topiary

 - Twine and white craft glue (optional) to make a stem for your pumpkin